 How to Use Eraser

 The program is easy to use yet powerful.
+Granted it’s not as fast as deleting your cell phone data by doing a factory reset.
 But, we also know some people have expressed anxiety over deleting files.
 When you think about it, many of the same deletion rules you use with Windows apply.
 The obvious example is you don’t want to delete any files Windows needs or if your manufacturer set up a Restore partition.

 To get comfortable with the features, I’d suggest changing some settings.
 The program sets the Default file erasure method to Gutmann (35 passes), which I think is too much to start.
-I’ve read a number of user comments where they complained the program was too slow.
-It’s not that the program is slow, but it has to do a lot of stuff to overwrite your file 35 times in the proper manner.
+I’ve read some user comments where they complained the program was too slow.
+It’s not that the program is slow, but it has to do a lot of stuff to overwrite your file 35 times properly.
 It’s thorough, and that takes time.

 Next, let’s create a task to delete our first file.
 Click the Erase Schedule link in the top-left.
 As this is your first time, you will not see any tasks in this panel.
 Right-click and select New Task.
 A blank Task Properties dialog appears.